2013techsmarts/Code_Samples/Spring-gRPC/README.md

 - The project demonstrates proper separation of concerns with entity and model classes
 - gRPC code is automatically generated during the Maven build process

-## Support

-For issues and questions:
-1. Check the proto definitions
-2. Review application logs
-3. Verify database connection
-4. Check port availability for the gRPC server